wraith-wireless/itamae/README.md

 Examining the frame control field we see that the type is 2 (Data) and the subtype is 8 (QoS) and that the protected frame flag and to ds flag are set.
-Remember these are also exposes via the '.' operator.
+Remember these are also exposed via the '.' operator.
 If you need to get a "human-readable" version try:

 ```python